-In pointing this out, Dilthey criticized positivists such as Auguste Comte who aimed to provide the social sciences with the same quantitative method as the natural sciences and attempted to discover general laws within the domains of the human sciences.
-The point that Dilthey makes is that we can explain physical reality with basic entities such as atoms and molecules and their lawful interaction, but not human reality.
-We cannot explain the French revolution by invoking neuronal activity in the brains of the actors carrying out the event.
-Therefore, according to Dilthey, the natural and human sciences do not only have a completely different object, but also a very different method and very different aspirations.
+In pointing out this necessity, Dilthey criticized positivists such as Auguste Comte, who aimed to provide the social sciences with the same quantitative method(s) as the natural sciences, and who sought to discover general laws within the domains of the human sciences more generally.
+The central point that Dilthey makes is that we can explain physical reality by means of reference to elemental entities such as atoms and molecules and their lawful interaction, but the same cannot be said of human reality.
+After all, we cannot explain the French revolution by invoking neuronal activity in the brains of the actors carrying out the event.
+Thus, Dilthey asserts, the natural and human sciences do not only have completely different objects, but also different methods and aspirations.

-First and foremost, the human sciences cannot accurately predict phenomena (as is the case in the natural sciences).
-Stars, planets, atoms, molecules and genes behave in a lawful (and therefore predictable) way.
-Human actors don’t.
-We can predict an eclipse very precisely, but cannot do the same for a political revolution or a financial crisis.
-At most, we can identify a series of factors that increase the chance of these events happening.
+For starters, the human sciences cannot accurately predict phenomena (as is the case in the natural sciences).
+Stars, planets, atoms, molecules and genes behave in a lawful (and therefore predictable) way, whereas humans do not.
+We can predict an eclipse very precisely but cannot do the same for a political revolution or a financial crisis.
+At most, we can identify factors that increase the chances of these events to occur.

-So, both kinds of sciences are also looking for something else.
-Natural sciences attempt to expose natural laws, social sciences are looking for generalizations.
-An object in the Earth's atmosphere will always fall with an acceleration of 9.81 m / s (in vacuum), a group of people living in poverty under a cruel dictator will not always unleash a revolution (and it is certainly not possible to predict exactly when that revolution will erupt).
+Additionally, both kinds of sciences also have different objectives.
+The natural sciences attempt to expose natural laws, whereas the social sciences are looking for generalizations.
+An object in the Earth's atmosphere will always fall with an acceleration of 9.81 m / s (in vacuum), but a group of people living in poverty under a cruel dictator will not always start a revolution (and it is certainly not possible to predict exactly when that revolution will arise).

 Looping effects in the human sciences

 Finally, there is another important difference between the natural and human sciences.
-In the natural sciences there is no interaction between the theory and its object.
-In the human sciences there often is.
-The philosopher of science Ian Hacking (1995) calls this the "looping effect": a theory can influence its object in the human sciences (i.e. the people or their interaction it describes).
-The reason for this is that a theory in the human sciences can inform the people it describes and that this can influence their thinking and actions.
+In the natural sciences there is no interaction between the theory and its object, whilst in the human sciences there usually is.
+The philosopher of science Ian Hacking (1995) calls this the "looping effect": a theory can influence its object in the human sciences (i.e., the people or their interaction).
+The reason for this is that a theory in the human sciences can inform the people it describes, and that this can influence their thinking and actions.

-A telling example occurred in psychology.
-Up to the nineteenth century, women were often diagnosed with "hysteria": a mental illness that caused all kinds of symptoms such as anxiety, fainting, insomnia and irritability.
-The disease, it was thought, stemmed from the uterus (hence “hysteria”, derived from "uterus") and to treat the affliction, physicians often removed the uterus.
-Today we known that the uterus does not cause mental disorders and the disease is no longer recognized.
-In previous centuries, however, many women who suspected they might be affected by hysterical disorders showed these symptoms.
-We see the same with other mental disorders, such as ‘multiple personality disorder’.
+A telling example can be found in psychology.
+Up untill the nineteenth century, women were often diagnosed with "hysteria," a mental illness that caused all kinds of symptoms such as anxiety, fainting, insomnia and irritability.
+The disease, it was thought, stemmed from the uterus (hence “hysteria”, derived from "uterus") and to treat the affliction, physicians often removed this organ.
+Today, we know that the uterus does not cause mental disorders and the disease is no longer recognized.
+In previous centuries, however, many women who suspected they might be affected by hysterical disorders indeed displayed these symptoms.
+We see the same occur with other mental disorders, such as multiple personality disorder.

 We also see looping effects in the social sciences.
-Here too, a theory can influence its object (in this case: society).
-Karl Marx described the contract between industry owner and laborer as a contract that was not concluded between two free parties but within a power relationship in which the worker has no choice and is therefore not a free party.
-According to Marx, the laborer was forced to work for a subsistence wage to survive and the industry owner took full advantage of this.
+Here, too, a theory can influence its object (in this case: society).
+Karl Marx described the contract between industry owner and laborer as a contract that was not concluded between two free parties but within a power relationship in which the worker had no choice and was therefore not a free party.
+According to Marx, the laborer was forced to work for a subsistence wage to survive, and the industry owner took full advantage of this.
 By describing the economic relationships in the society of his time, however, Marx would change that society.
-Communist revolutions ensued and different societies emerged.
+Communist revolutions ensued, and different societies emerged.

 A self-correcting process